fleetdm/fleet/articles/exe-install-scripts.md

 $exitCode = 0

-# Create script in public folder so that it can be accessed by all users.
+# Create a script in a public folder so that it can be accessed by all users.
 $uninstallScriptPath = "${env:PUBLIC}/uninstall-$softwareName.ps1"
 $taskName = "fleet-uninstall-$softwareName"
 try {
     Set-Content -Path $uninstallScriptPath -Value $userScript -Force

     # Task properties.
-Task will be started by logged in user
+The task will be started by the logged in user
     $action = New-ScheduledTaskAction -Execute "PowerShell.exe" `
         -Argument "$uninstallScriptPath"
     $trigger = New-ScheduledTaskTrigger -AtLogOn